deckerego/Macropad_Hotkeys/README.md

 - The name that will show at the top of the OLED display
 - The sequential order that it will be shown when rotating the encoder dial
+- A macro to launch when switching to this screen
 - A list of macros, sorted by row
 - A list of macros for the rotary encoder